 If you’re used to other interchangeable knitting needle sets, you’ll have a hard time being impressed with the build quality of the Denise Brights.

-Finally, at just $60 or so for the set of 10 pairs of needles, they’re such an economical option for interchangeable knitting needles that it really wouldn’t hurt to lose a needle on a trip.
-Unfortunately, you can’t individually replace the Denise Bright interchangeable knitting needles, although spare cables are available in sets.
+Originally, at just $60 or so for the set of 10 pairs of needles, they were such an economical option for interchangeable knitting needles that it really wouldn’t hurt to lose a needle on a trip.
+Unfortunately, stock issues have raised the price of this set around 30% since we previously reviewed this set.
+If you're only looking for sizes US5 through US9, you can buy the smaller 5-pair kit or larger sizes US10 through US15 in pastel for around $35.

 Which Countries Ban Knitting Needles on Planes